|03/07/2022||RR4532||07:00L||CHECK IN 03:00-04:00L|

 Failure to produce relevant documentation may cause delays during the immigration process.
 Family members and friends who wish to visit should be aware that there are new rules in place concerning passport validity and length of stay in the EU.
-Current travel advice for Cyprus can be found here.
+Read the current travel advice for Cyprus.

 Visits planned for longer than 90 days require additional visa documentation and personnel should seek advice from the Defence Travel Management Office (DTMO) Visa Section.

-All personnel aged 12 and over who are flying from RAF Brize Norton to Ascension Island are to have a COVID-19 test no more than 72 hrs prior to departure.
+All personnel aged 12 and over who are flying from RAF Brize Norton to Ascension Island are to undertake a PCR test within 72 hours prior to departure.
 All personnel must produce proof of a negative test result, along with their passport, upon check in - before being permitted to fly.